 Spice up your Christmas with this unique take on the traditional mince pie, packed with beetroot (yes beetroot!) and lots of festive spice!

-This recipe only takes 25 minutes to complete and serves 10 pies, perfect for the family festivities!
+This recipe only takes 25 minutes to complete and makes 10 pies, perfect for the family festivities!

 For the homemade fruit mincemeat: